 403 Student Attendance

-A. The School Board believes that regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students and establishes regular habits of dependability important to the future of the student.
+A. The school board believes that regular school attendance is directly related to success in academic work, benefits students socially, provides opportunities for important communications between teachers and students, and establishes regular habits of dependability important to the future of the student.
 The purpose of this policy is to encourage regular school attendance.
-It is intended to be positive and
+It is intended to be positive and not punitive.

 II.
 GENERAL STATEMENT OF POLICY